 Hydrogen as an antioxidant: Similarities to ionized alkaline water

-The antioxidant health benefits claimed for hydrogen water are the same as those claimed for alkaline water.
+The antioxidant health benefits claimed for hydrogen water are the same as those claimed for ionized alkaline water.
 Consequently, those similarities are caused by the fact that hydrogen water often times is also ionized alkaline water!
 Water ionizers that make ionized alkaline water also produce a small amount of molecular hydrogen.

 Powerful ionizers like the Life Ionizers MXL-15 can produce significant amounts of hydrogen at the same time they are making alkaline water.
 So you get both: Antioxidant alkaline water and hydrogen rich water in the same glass!

 Hydrogen rich alkaline ionized water has been used in some of the health studies on molecular hydrogen.
-That’s actually a problem: Did the health benefits observed in those studies come from the molecular hydrogen, the ionized alkaline water, or both?
+That’s actually a conundrum: Did the health benefits observed in those studies come from the molecular hydrogen, the ionized alkaline water, or both?
 One study compared the antioxidant effects of molecular hydrogen bubbled into water to the antioxidant effects of ionized alkaline water.
 The study found that they both act as antioxidants, but ionized alkaline water is the better antioxidant.

 Hydrogen water as a neuroprotectant